IlieLaurentiu/IlieLaurentiu/README.md

 ### 👨‍💻 About Me:
 - Systems engineering student
-- Exploring a lot of programming areas
+- Exploring all kind of programming areas

 ---